 Another method to try and better capture the relationship between previous CGM readings and future expected readings is a specific type of NN called a Recurrent Neural Network (RNN).
-An RNN differs from an ordinary 'feedforward' NN in the sense that in a NN, all inputs are passed from the input layer 'forwards' through each layer until they reach the output layer, the inputs are recursively passed into the network such that the value at a node in the network depends on both the current input and a hidden representation, which is calculated by all of the previous inputs to the model.
-In this way, RNNs offer a way to calculate compound representations that depend on all of the previous inputs to the network, rather than just passing in and handling the previous CGM data as separate datapoints.
+An RNN differs from an ordinary 'feedforward' NN in the sense that in a NN, all inputs are passed from the input layer 'forwards' through each layer until they reach the output layer, the inputs are recursively passed into the network such that the value at a node in the network depends on both the current input and a hidden representation, which is calculated by all the previous inputs to the model.
+In this way, RNNs offer a way to calculate compound representations that depend on all the previous inputs to the network, rather than just passing in and handling the previous CGM data as separate datapoints.
 The most often seen implementation of RNNs is the Long Short Term Memory (LSTM) RNN, which implements an input, output and forget gate to control the value of the recursive hidden representation.
 This is done in such a way that it avoids the problems of exploding/vanishing gradient, which can affect training in vanilla RNNs.

-((**Paper 1 ref**)) Gavin Robertson et al. used RNNs to perform BG prediction on data generated from the AIDA diabetes simulator.
+((**Paper 1 ref**)) Robertson et al. [ref] used RNNs to perform BG prediction on data generated from the AIDA diabetes simulator.
 AIDA is a freeware diabetes simulator that models steady-state glucose-insulin interactions by describing the physiology of a person with T1DM.
-This model takes into account carbohydrate intake, insulin, kidney function and insulin sensitivity.
+This model considers carbohydrate intake, insulin, kidney function and insulin sensitivity.
 Predictions were made on the data for both short (15-60 minutes) and long term (8-10 hours) PHs.
 Some points of note viewed from their experiment were that in short term prediction, there were errors between the predicted and actual Blood Glucose Levels (BGL) of over 1 mmol/L - an amount that is very unsafe in practice as the different between 3 mmol/L and 2 mmol/L is potentially dangerous.
 It was also noted that predictions directly after input events (e.g. meal eaten, insulin taken) were much less accurate; showing that the model wasn't able to correctly handle these events as it should.
-The model was also seen to be far more accurate at night, suspectedly due to the lack of events such as meals leading to skew in BGL that the model wasn't able to properly handle.
+The model was also seen to be far more accurate at night, most likely due to the lack of events such as eating meals, which would lead to a dramatic change in BGL that the model cannot accurately predict.
 Overall, in the short term a RMSE of $0.15 \pm 0.04$ SD mmol/L was viewed and in the long term a RMSE of $0.14 \pm 0.16$ SD mmol/L was seen - again we note the trends that the model is far more unpredictable at longer term PH.
 Whilst these results are very promising, and the accuracy viewed is very good, it is also important to consider that the data was obtained from a mathematical model, and so is not hugely indicative of performance on real life data.
-This is due to the fact that the mathematical model only handles a few variables to enact changes on its output BGLs, whereas there are many many more factors whose fluctuations can impact BGLs in real-life patient data.
+The mathematical model only handles a few variables to enact changes on its output BGLs, whereas in free-living conditions there are many more factors whose fluctuations can impact BGLs in real-life patients.